How to Fix Common Thanksgiving Dinner Mishaps

 I Don't Have Some of the Equipment That I Need

 There's nothing like cooking a holiday meal to make you aware of all the kitchen equipment that you're lacking.
 If a recipe you're working on calls for some gadget or gizmo that you don't own, there's probably something you can use in its place.
 If it's something that you'd only use once or twice a year, that's probably better than buying it (and having to find a place to store it).
-Here are some clever stand-ins for tools you may find yourself needing as you prepare Thanksgiving dinner.

 I Don't Have an Ingredient That I Need